CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-desktop-client.md

 # WMS Desktop Client

-This document provides a step-by-step guide on how to install the CompuTec WMS desktop client.
+This guide provides a detailed, step-by-step process to help you install the CompuTec WMS Desktop Client on your computer.

-:::danger
+:::note
-    To run the CompuTec WMS desktop client on your computer, you must first install the CompuTec WMS server.
+    Before installing the desktop client, ensure that you have already installed the CompuTec WMS server on your system.
 :::

 ---

+## Installation Steps

-1. To install the CompuTec WMS desktop client, download and run its installation file – you can find it [here](../../releases/download.md) or download it directly to your end device (click [here](../../releases/download.md) to find out more).
+1. To begin the installation, download the CompuTec WMS desktop client installation file. – you can find the download link [here](../../releases/download.md) or or you may download it directly to your end device (click [here](../../releases/download.md) to find out more).
-2. In the window that appears, click the "Next" button after reading the message about installation preparation:
+2. Once the installation file is downloaded, run the file to begin the setup.
+A window will appear with a message about installation preparation.
+Click the "Next" button after reading the instructions.

     ![Client Installation](./media/wms-desktop-client/client-installation.png)
-3. A window with an installation destination folder path will appear.
-The default path is "C:\Program Files (x86)\CompuTec\CompuTec WMS Client\".
-You can change the path by typing in a new one or by browsing existing folders by clicking the "Change…" button.
-Click the "Next" button:
+3. A new window will prompt you to select an installation destination folder.
+The default location is: `C:\Program Files (x86)\CompuTec\CompuTec WMS Client`.
+If you prefer a different location, you can modify the path by typing in a new one or browsing existing folders by clicking the "Change..." button.
+After choosing the desired location, click "Next".

     ![Client](./media/wms-desktop-client/client-installation-01.png)
-4. A new window appears.
-Click the "Install" button to start the installation.
+4. In the following window, click the "Install" button to begin the installation process.

     ![Client - Install](./media/wms-desktop-client/client-installation-02.png)

-5. After reading the message, click the "Finish" button to complete the installation:
+5. After the installation is complete, a message will appear confirming the setup.
+Click the "Finish" button to close the installer.

     ![Client - Finish](./media/wms-desktop-client/client-installation-03.png)
-6. Service is ready to run.
-You can start it by clicking the shortcut created in the Windows program list.
+6. Once the installation is complete, the CompuTec WMS Desktop Client is ready to run.
+You can now start the application by clicking the shortcut created in your Windows program list.

+---
+With the installation complete, you can now easily access and utilize the features of the CompuTec WMS client for efficient Warehouse Management.
+If you encounter any issues or require further assistance, don't hesitate to reach out to our support team for guidance.
+Enjoy using your new CompuTec WMS client!